Tourists watching a starry sky presentation at Dark Sky Indoor Cultural Astronomy Experience.

 By proceeding with any booking via Staybook, you acknowledge and agree to adhere to all the .

-Explore nearby activities in Tekapo.
+Explore more experiences in Tekapo.